DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-15-managing-partner-providers-if-youre-a-school.md

 #### Using Register trainee teachers’ data to pre-populate partner provider data

-We could simplify the onboarding process by using Register trainee teachers’ data to determine the relationships between schools and providers.
-This would reduce the administrative burden on schools.
+We could simplify onboarding by using Register trainee teachers’ data to determine the relationships between schools and providers.
+This approach would reduce the administrative burden on schools.